-The recipe begins with a boiling batch of granulated sugar, liquid sugar and corn syrup, to which gelatin and vanilla extract are later added.
-(You can take a virtual factory tour here).
+The recipe begins with a boiling batch of granulated sugar, liquid sugar, and corn syrup, to which gelatin and vanilla extract are later added.

-Since Just Born turned Peeps-making into an automated process, their chicks have been carefully formed by a top-secret machine known as The Depositor.
+Since Just Born turned Peeps-making into an automated process, the chicks have been carefully formed by a top-secret machine known as The Depositor.
 Created by Sam Born’s son, Bob, The Depositor could manufacture six rows of five Peeps apiece in a fraction of the time it took workers to form them by hand.
-And that same machine that Bob built has been keeping the Peeps flowing ever since.
-Until now…
+And that same machine that Bob built kept the Peeps flowing for several decades.

-Last year the company announced plans to renovate its manufacturing plant, including The Depositor.
-“It’s a little sad,” vice president of corporate affairs Matthew Pye told Candy Industry magazine in February of 2014.
+In 2014, the company announced that it was planning to renovate its manufacturing plant, including The Depositor.
+“It’s a little sad,” senior vice president of sales and marketing Matthew Pye told Candy Industry Magazine at the time.
 “Bob Born made it from scratch in 1954 and it allowed us to distribute and grow the brand nationally."